-The anti-corruption training programme for Eni staff also continued in 2016.
-This training was provided through both e-learning tools and classroom training events (workshops).
-These workshops are conducted by the ACC in areas judged to be at high risk for corruption based on Transparency International's Corruption Perception Index and on Eni's presence in each given area.
-The workshops involve discussion of practical examples and analysis of recent case law to offer a general overview of the anti-corruption laws applicable to Eni, the risks posed to persons and entities if they are violated, and the Anti-Corruption Compliance Programme that Eni has adopted and implemented to counter these risks.
+The anti-corruption training programme for Eni personnel includes both online courses (e-learning) and training events in the classroom (workshops).
+These workshops are held by the anti-corruption unit, taking account of the Corruption Perception Index prepared annually by Transparency International and the presence of Eni in the individual areas.
+The workshops offer a general overview of the anti-corruption laws applicable to Eni, the risks that could derive from their violation by individuals and entities and the Anti-Corruption Compliance Programme that Eni has adopted and implemented to deal with these risks, using an interactive and engaging format based on case studies, with multiple choice questions to test the level of understanding of the topics covered.